Acid-Fast Bacteria Culture

 What other tests might I have along with this test?

-You will likely have a chest X-ray if doctors suspect you have pulmonary TB, or TB in the lungs.
+You will likely have a chest X-ray if health care providers suspect you have pulmonary TB, or TB in the lungs.
 The X-ray can help your health care provider decide whether it is likely you have TB.
 The X-ray doesn't give a definitive diagnosis though.

 If the AFB culture is positive, the lab will do what is known as a susceptibility test.
 This determines which antibiotic will work best to treat the disease.
 The germ M. tuberculosis is often resistant to one or more of the drugs commonly used to treat it.
 For this reason, susceptibility testing improves the chances of finding the right antibiotic in the first round.